Pondy govt to set up separate lab in Karaikal to test swabs: CM

 Hence a cordial approach with the traders and merchants is absolutely necessary in the present situation."
 He said Karaikal region now had 27 patients hit by COVID-19.
 Although it is not a big number for 2.5 lakh population in Karaikal we should not be lax and should intensify our work to ensure that the region emerged COVID-19 free soon.

-The government would provide funds to the health department from out of the COVID fund and health professionals engaged in handling the patients would also be taken care of`, he added.
+The government would provide funds to the health department from out of the COVID-19 fund and health professionals engaged in handling the patients would also be taken care of, he added.
 He said that there were 27 containment zones in the region.

 Vegetables, groceries and rice would be distributed to the residents in these zones.
 He appreciated the work done by District Administration since last three months in Karaikal.

-Meanwhile, Lt Governor Kiran Bedi asked men and women in families to adopt basic hygienic diktats and adhere to norms such as wearing of norms while going out, maintaining social distance and washing hands on return to homes.
+Meanwhile, Lt Governor Kiran Bedi asked men and women in families to adopt basic hygiene diktats and adhere to norms such as wearing of masks while going out, maintaining social distancing and washing hands.
 In her video address to the people the former IPS officer said, "precaution and prevention is much safer than treatment as treatment may or may not help one recover till a medicine is found."
 She also appealed to women to adopt the same precautions in the larger interest of safety of elderly persons and children in their families.

 ALSO READ